.jpg)

-Bridget March is known for her brightly coloured abstract paintings and colourful landscapes
+Bridget March is known for her abstract paintings about our origins and nature and, also, for her individual approach to landscapes.

 About Me